vinods03/Snowflake/README.md

 This project is about moving data from transaction database (MySQL RDS) in AWS into a Snowflake datawarehouse.
 The key snowflake concepts covered here are:

-Storage Integration Object
+Storage Integration Object,
-File format Object
+File format Object,
-Virtual Warehouses
+Virtual Warehouses,
-Stages
+Stages,
-Table types
+Table types,
-Copy command
+Copy command,
-Snowpipe
+Snowpipe,
-Streams
+Streams,
-Tasks & Task hierarchy
+Tasks & Task hierarchy,
-Time Travel
+Time Travel,
-Data Masking
+Data Masking and
 Materialized views

 The key AWS concepts covered here are:

-AWS Data Pipeline
+AWS Data Pipeline,
-S3, S3 Event notification
+S3, S3 Event notification,
-IAM role and Trust relationship between AWS and 3rd party Glue Crawler
+IAM role and Trust relationship between AWS and 3rd party, Glue Crawler and
 Athena

 There are 3 flows created in this project.
 A diagrammatic representation of the 3 flows is available in the "Architecture Diagram" PPT.